disarticulate/build-latest-nginx/README.md

  2. Review the configure lines.
 You might want to add/remove modules/options.

- 3. Run <code> php build.sh</code> and answer the questions.
+ 3. Run <code>php buildngx.sh</code> and answer the questions.
 It will ask for push & sticky modules and what server string you want.